What are the best AI agents?

 The most useful agents today don't ask you to ditch your current software.
 The best ones, like eesel AI, act as a smart layer that works with the tools you already have, such as Zendesk or Confluence.
 This way, you get the perks of automation without the headache of switching systems.

-To help you find the right fit, we looked at dozens of platforms based on what really matters for business teams.
-We focused on how these tools work in the real world, not just their technical specs or marketing claims.
-Here’s what we paid attention to:
+To help you find the right fit, I looked at dozens of platforms based on what really matters for business teams.
+I focused on how these tools work in the real world, not just their technical specs or marketing claims.
+Here's what I paid attention to:

 - Business application: Is the tool actually built for business workflows like customer service or IT support, or is it a general framework for developers?